IntelligentImaging/t2-recon-pipeline/README.md

 # Recon setup
 1. Pull data to CRL server.
 This step will most likely already be completed by Clemente.
 Only applies to scans performed at BCH.
 <br>`sh retrieve-fetal.sh [MRN] [DOS] MR [OUTPUT DIRECTORY]`
-2. Convert data from DICOM to NIFTI and set up recon directory: `sh prep-fetal2.sh [RAW CASE DIR] [STUDY RECON DIR]` This script will create a case processing folder in *STUDY RECON DIR* and place all T2 stacks in a subfolder *STUDY/CASEID/nii*.
+2. Convert data from DICOM to NIFTI and set up recon directory: `sh prep-fetal.sh [RAW CASE DIR] [STUDY RECON DIR]` This script will create a case processing folder in *STUDY RECON DIR* and place all T2 stacks in a subfolder *STUDY/CASEID/nii*.
 I will refer to this folder henceforth as the *recon directory*.
 3. Check T2 stacks in the recon directory, archive bad stacks in *STUDY/CASEID/notgood*
 - Stacks that do not have the entire brain should be archived